joniles/mpxj/mkdocs/docs/howto-use-external-projects.md

 The second way an external project can be referenced in a Microsoft Project schedule is through the use of an external predecessor task.
-Project allows you to enter the task ID for a predecessor in the form `myproject.mpp\123` which translates selects the task with ID `123` in `myproject.mpp` as the predecessor of the task in the schedule you are working on.
+Project allows you to enter the task ID for a predecessor in the form `myproject.mpp\123` which selects the task with ID `123` in `myproject.mpp` as the predecessor of the task in the schedule you are working on.

 When you use an external predecessor task like this, Project includes a "placeholder" task in your current schedule which represents the task in the external project and has a copy of all of the relevant attributes of the task from the external project.
 In many cases this placeholder task is all you need to work with the schedule.

 When you are working with MPXJ, how can you identify that you are looking at a placeholder task representing an external predecessor?
 The sample